Skip to main content

 95%

-• The story and voice acting can be cheesy and inconsistent, detracting from the overall experience for some players.
+• Story and voice acting can be cheesy and inconsistent, detracting from immersion.

-• Boss fights can be frustratingly difficult, with some attacks feeling cheap and lacking clear telegraphing.
+• Boss fights can be frustratingly difficult, especially in the later stages.

 • story

 The story of *Freedom Planet* is a mixed bag, with many players finding it charming yet flawed.
-While some appreciate its nostalgic, Saturday morning cartoon vibe and engaging characters, others criticize it for being cliché, poorly paced, and occasionally cringeworthy.
+While some appreciate its engaging characters and nostalgic, Saturday morning cartoon vibe, others criticize it for being cliché, poorly paced, and filled with cringe-worthy dialogue.
 Fortunately, the game offers a "classic mode" that allows players to skip the story entirely, focusing solely on gameplay, which many recommend for those less interested in the narrative.
-Overall, the story adds a layer of depth to the gameplay experience, even if it doesn't resonate with everyone.
+Overall, the story adds a layer of depth to the game, but its execution may not resonate with everyone.

 • “The story was very well written and captivating, and the voice acting was actually pretty good!”